 You will sign up to complete an independent study elective using the Aquifer online learning programs.
 This includes pediatrics, radiology, internal medicine, family medicine and the WISEmd surgical videos; it does not include the uWise OBGYN course.
 During this elective you will be able to work independently while completing every module in your selected course.
 You selected your courses when you planned your M4 year through the registrar's office.
 That office provides me with the list of courses for which you are registered.
 Dr. Moran will only complete a course student performance evaluation in OASIS for the course the registrar's office informed me.
-If you do not remember which course/s you selected, you will need to contact Alisha Corsi.
-If you need to change the course/s you previously selected, you will need to notify, by email, both Ms. Corsi and Dr. Moran.
+If you do not remember which course/s you selected, you will need to notify, by email, both Ms. Corsi and Dr. Moran.
 She is available for any questions that you may have- just send an email.